JSTOR-Labs/plant-humanities/docs/content/mint.md

 The taxonomy of the genus *Mentha* has, in the words of Lawrence, 'been in a state of flux, with more than 3000 names published since 1753'.[^ref7] In fact, the last comprehensive classification of the genus  *Mentha* was, according to Lawrence, published over a century ago in 1896.  *Mentha* is a member of the *Lamiaceae* (formerly *Labiatea*) family which itself includes many other families including at least 236 genera and over 7000 species.
 As a genus,  *Mentha* is based on a combination of many characteristics rather than one unique character ranging from the inclusion of four equal stamens and naked filaments.
 Around 95% of the 3000 names published for the genus  *Mentha* since 1753 (the publication year of Linnaean’s *Species Plantarum*) are synonyms or illegitimate, being known as 'infraspecific taxa' and this problem is due to the ease of which  *Mentha* can be hybridised.[^ref8]
 <var data-primary="image"></var>
-<var data-image id="mentha and moth" title="A mint plant with a moth or butterfly,c.1830.
+<var data-image id="mentha and moth" title="A mint plant with a moth or butterfly, c.1830.
 Wellcome Collection" data-url="https://jstor-labs.github.io/plant-humanities/images/menthaWellcome1.jpg" data-region="" data-fit=""></var>
 <var data-image id="Sowerby corn mint" title="Coloured engraving of Corn mint after J.Sowerby, 1810.
 Wellcome Collection" data-url="https://jstor-labs.github.io/plant-humanities/images/MenthaArvensisSowerby.jpg" data-region="" data-fit=""></var>
-<var data-image id="Wellcome mint and thyme" title="Pennyroyal and creeping thyme: entire flowering plants, coloured etching by C.Pierre, c.1865, after P.Naudin.
+<var data-image id="Wellcome mint and thyme" title="Pennyroyal and creeping thyme: entire flowering plants, coloured etching by C. Pierre, c.1865, after P. Naudin.
 Wellcome Collection" data-url="https://jstor-labs.github.io/plant-humanities/images/pennyroyal&thymeWellcome.jpg" data-region="" data-fit=""></var>
-<var data-image id="Sowerby blunt spiked mint" title="*Mentha pubescens*,blunt-spiked mint, from *English botany,or,Coloured figures of British plants*,1863" data-url="https://upload.wikimedia.org/wikipedia/commons/0/0f/English_botany%2C_or%2C_Coloured_figures_of_British_plants_%281863%29_%2814784245103%29.jpg" data-fit=""></var>
+<var data-image id="Sowerby blunt spiked mint" title="*Mentha pubescens*, blunt-spiked mint, from *English botany, or, Coloured figures of British plants*, 1863" data-url="https://upload.wikimedia.org/wikipedia/commons/0/0f/English_botany%2C_or%2C_Coloured_figures_of_British_plants_%281863%29_%2814784245103%29.jpg" data-fit=""></var>
-<var data-image id="Sowerby tall red mint" title="*Mentlia rubra*, Tall Red Mint, from *English botany,or,Coloured figures of British plants*,1863" data-url="https://upload.wikimedia.org/wikipedia/commons/d/d0/English_botany%2C_or%2C_Coloured_figures_of_British_plants_%281863%29_%2814741383006%29.jpg" data-fit=""></var>
+<var data-image id="Sowerby tall red mint" title="*Mentlia rubra*, Tall Red Mint, from *English botany, or, Coloured figures of British plants*, 1863" data-url="https://upload.wikimedia.org/wikipedia/commons/d/d0/English_botany%2C_or%2C_Coloured_figures_of_British_plants_%281863%29_%2814741383006%29.jpg" data-fit=""></var>

 ### Peppermint: a commercial crop

 This problematic nature of identifying and naming mint however does not appear to have prevented the plant from becoming a significant commercial crop.
 Mint, especially commercial mint, is not considered native to North America but <var data-scope="element" id="Q864709">Elder William Brewster (1568–1644)</var>, a passenger on the <var data-scope="element" id="Q187093">Mayflower</var> voyage in 1620, is known to have grown a variety of mint in his garden in Plymouth, Massachusetts not long after arriving from Europe.[^ref9] From this information, the naturalist and traveller <var data-scope="element" id="Q6242285">John Josselyn (1608-1675)</var> postulated that the <var data-scope="element" id="Q127834">New World</var> was introduced to mint, or ‘Labiatae’, by the pilgrims.
 Josselyn travelled to New England in 1638 and again in 1663, documenting his travels and the natural world he encountered in two publications.
 The first, [*New England's Rarities*](https://biodiversitylibrary.org/page/24624464), was published in London in 1671, and the second, [*An Account of Two Voyages to New England*](https://biodiversitylibrary.org/page/47096615), in 1674.
-<var data-map title="New England" data-center="42.566426,-71.751354" data-zoom="4"></var>
+<var data-map title="New England" data-basemap="Esri_WorldPhysical" data-center="42.566426,-71.751354" data-zoom="4"></var>
 <var title="Plymouth" id="Q326295" data-fill="#5C6609" data-marker-symbol="leaf"></var>
 <var title="Plymouth" id="Q326295"></var>
 <var data-image id="Brewster Gardens" title="Brewster Gardens in Plymouth, MA.
 The original garden space granted to William Brewster in 1620"